Pickleball Gear

 Are there any other paddles you strongly recommend, and why?

-"There are so many other great paddles and manufacturers that I left out.
+"There are so many great paddles and manufacturers.
 My recommendation is to ask your local pro for demos or borrow as many paddles as you can.
 You will quickly find out the type of paddle that best suits our game."

 Jackie Cheung

-Jackie is 5.0 player and founder of the women-led tournament and event organizer PickleballChicks.
+Jackie is a 5.0 player and founder of the women-led tournament and event organizer PickleballChicks.

-What paddles would you recommend to someone looking for their first paddle, and why?
+What type of paddles would you recommend to someone looking for their first paddle, and why?

 What paddles would you recommend to someone looking for their first "investment" or upgrade paddle, and why?